Allhush/cs30-major-project/reflection.md

     - healer

 ## Were there any problems you could not solve?
-Yes, originally I wanted the skeletons to also target spear and healer troops over the regular sword troops as well as being faster and stronger.
-I tried to get them to target
+Yes, originally I wanted the skeletons to target spear and healer troops over the regular sword troops as well as being faster and stronger.
+I tried to get them to target "Higher value" targets for a while, however it didn't work and I scraped the system because it was messing with the games other systems.